Is the Gorilla Technology Group Inc. (NASDAQ:GRRR) stock an investment opportunity?

 Gorilla Technology Group Inc. (NASDAQ: GRRR) Ownership Details

 The securities firm Mint Tower Capital Management B.V. holds 10000.0 shares of GRRR, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 0.01%, and the holding percentage of shares is valued at 76392.0.
+Taking this into account, the holding percentage comes to 0.01%, and the holding percentage of shares is valued at 0.1 million.

 An overview of Gorilla Technology Group Inc.’s technicals